MillQK/d2tool/README.md

 ### Startup Page

-Configure whether D2Tool runs automatically when your computer starts.
+Configure whether D2Tool runs automatically when your computer starts (Windows only).

 ### Updates Page

+- View current and latest version information
 - Check for application updates
 - Download and install new versions
-- Enable/disable automatic update checks

 ## Troubleshooting